 Promoting excellence through challenge and initiative is embodied in our subject curriculum.
 Our students become successful, independent learners who enjoy learning and making progress.
 We aim to produce confident individuals who are able to live safe, healthy and fulfilling lives; responsible citizens who make a positive contribution to society.
-In Years 7, 8 and 9 students study all areas of Design and Technology, these being Food, Resistant Materials, Textiles and Product Design.
+In Years 7 students study all areas of Design and Technology, these being Food, Resistant Materials, Textiles and Product Design.
 In Year 8 focus is placed on Food Technology and Product Design.

 Textiles Students will learn a range of skills from understanding the need of thorough research, to being able to gather ideas to assist with their design work and then be able to make informed choices for their final design.
-They will learn basic pattern cutting and assembly, as well as lots of decorative skills, using a variety of equipment and machinery – sewing machines, over lockers, CAD and CAM etc., to make a product.
+They will learn basic pattern cutting and assembly, as well as basic decorative skills including embroidery, applique and sequins.
 They will also then learn how to test and improve their product through peer and self-evaluation.

 Resistant Materials Resistant Materials helps students develop the ability to design and make products with creativity and originality, using a range of materials and techniques.
 This curriculum allows students to develop their knowledge of woods, metals, plastics and composite materials.
 Other materials may also be used and the use of new technologies is also encouraged.

-Year 8 -Plastics and recycling focus - (10 lessons x 100 minutes approximately) Design Brief – The manufacturer and development of a desk tidy – experimenting with sizes/ prototyping.
-Packaging and advertising for your desk tidy will be included.
+Year 8 - Plastics and recycling focus - (10 lessons x 100 minutes approximately) Design Brief – The manufacturer and development of a range of plastic products – experimenting with sizes/ prototyping.
+Packaging and advertising for your products will be included.
 There must have an element of recycling and use up to 4 different methods of plastic manipulation to decorate and manufacture it including Vacuum former, Acrylic pots, Line Bender and Heat Press.